jeremynguyenn/Embedded-Vehicle-to-Everything-autonomous-vehicles-STM32/V2X_autonomous vehicle_STM32/V2N(FOTA)/README.md

      - Erase the application area.
      - Flash the received code onto the Flash memory.
      - Run the application code.
-   - If no code is received from the NodeMCU for the specified timeout interval, the bootloader will jump to the latest flashed application code.
+   - The bootloader will jump to the latest flashed application code if no code is received from the NodeMCU for the specified timeout interval.

 ## Additional Information